epxzzy/Dead-Comedians-Resource-Expansion/README.md

  - [Official NeoForge Discord](https://discord.gg/neoforged)
 	Not much to say, if you need help understanding anything, the folks over there should be able to help.
 I find this server particularly helpful myself.

- - Anything else mentioned in the **MISCELLANOUS** category here or in the [Compiled Resource List](https://github.com/epxzzy/Dead-Comedians-Resource-Expansion/blob/main/Compiled_Resource_List.md)
+ - Anything else mentioned in the **MISCELLANEOUS** category here or in the [Compiled Resource List](https://github.com/epxzzy/Dead-Comedians-Resource-Expansion/blob/main/Compiled_Resource_List.md)

 ### Forge
 Since the Forge modloader has existed for longer, there's more resources you can go for:

 - [Forge wiki](https://docs.minecraftforge.net/en/1.21.x/)
-  Official documentation for Forge, includes versions : 1.19.x, 1.20.1, 1.20.x , 1.21.x and even a bit about ForgeGradle for the advanced and interested!
+  Official documentation for Forge, includes versions : 1.19.x, 1.20.1, 1.20.x, 1.21.x and even a bit about ForgeGradle for the advanced and interested!

 - [Forge Community wiki](https://forge.gemwire.uk/wiki/Main_Page)
   Documentation mantained by the community, meaning anyone can contribute to it, a bit more extensive than the official doc, but only for versions 1.16, 1.17, 1.18 and 1.19.